SilkRose/Pony/stories/metal-magic/metal-magic.md

 "Yes, Scootaloo?"

-"Why doesn't the wagon just fall down, it looks like nothing is supporting it."
+"Why doesn't the wagon just fall down?
+It looks like nothing is supporting it."

 "Good question.
 Pegasi have innate magic that keeps the wagon steady when flying.
-They can fly with a lot of weight, but if its too much they get pulled to the ground."
+They can fly with a lot of weight, but if it's too much, they'll get pulled to the ground."

 Scootaloo nodded at her answer.